 Many women I talk to will start with diet.
 When that doesn’t work they try exercise and when that doesn’t work they become discouraged and give up feeling that nothing works.

 Belly fat, body fat, flabby muscles, and a weak core require a fine tuned system of diet and exercise working together to achieve the healthy, strong, attractive body you so long to have.

 Losing your Belly after A C-Section Starts with a Good Diet

 I hate the word ‘diet’.
 It sounds too much like deprivation — and that doesn’t work.

 Being ‘on a diet’ doesn’t mean depriving yourself or eating things that you hate.
-In fact if you get hungry you’re not dieting correctly.
+In fact if you get hungry on a diet you’re not dieting correctly.

-For C-section moms in particular, your body is healing so you need nutrients to heal faster.
+For C-section moms your body is healing so you need nutrients that help you heal.
 And if you’re breastfeeding you can’t really “diet” because your baby needs nourishment.